Code-Institute-Submissions/PeterSvk1-project1/Readme.md

 ### Sign Up page:
 - Here user can sign up and it will collect data and show them on new page if its successful.
 Used this https://formdump.codeinstitute.net to check if its working.
-- Sign Up button will change collor whenm user hover over it from red to yellow.
+- Sign Up button will change collor when user hover over it from red to yellow.

 <img src="readme_pics/signup.jpg" alt="pic5"/>
 <img src="readme_pics/button.jpg" alt="pic6"/>